Important warning for older adults with dementia:

 - shortness of breath

-- sore throat, cough, chills, and other signs of infection
+- sore throat, cough, fever, chills, difficult or painful urination, or other signs of infection

 - fever, sweating, confusion, fast or irregular heartbeat, and severe muscle stiffness